kalishert25/kalishert25.github.io/README.md

-# sorting-algorithms
+# tanner's projects

-This program is a simple visualizer for Sorting Algorithms
+a website to host personal projects